myasul/matt.y/content/posts/003-startup-challenges-rewards/index.md

 I've been working for a startup company (Okra Solar) for over four years now.
 It's quite different from all the big companies that I worked before.
 If I knew there are such thing as startups earlier in my career, I would have chose to work there instead.
 But I'm getting ahead of myself.

 When I say startups, you might think about bean bag chairs, pingpong tables, free gym membership, and free food (we never had a bean bag chair but we had a [weird wooden chair](https://shopee.ph/Original-Ergonomic-Kneeling-Chair-Stool-Home-Office-Furniture-Ergonomic-Rocking-Wooden-Kneeling-Comp-i.415451519.4385432563) that would make you sit straight).
-It's really cool and all but that's only the tip of the iceberg
+It's really cool and all but that's only the tip of the iceberg.

 Aside from the perks and freebies, there's a lot cool, crazy, chaotic, daunting, and fun things you might get to experience working for a startup.
 And I just written an article to share the challenges that I faced and rewards that I reaped while working for a cool startup like Okra.
 Are you ready?
 Let's start it up!